nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-data-privacy.md

 As described in [Trash Service]({{page version='' space='nxdoc' page='trash-service'}}) page, documents are first moved to the trash before being permanently deleted.
 The Nuxeo Platform removes the personal information references from the binary storage as well as from within the database.

 {{#> callout type='info' }}
 Some personal information may be stored within the indexes.
 Purging audits is in any case an heavy operation.
 Cleaning the indexes requires specific ElasticSearch operations.
-Audit log entries this could be done with downtime using a [log purging procedure]({{page version='' space='nxdoc' page='purging-audit-logs-nxp_logs'}}).
+Cleaning audit log entries could be performed, with downtime, using a [log purging procedure]({{page version='' space='nxdoc' page='purging-audit-logs-nxp_logs'}}).
 It is also possible to use a delete query directly on the audit banckend or from Nuxeo.
 {{/callout}}

 ### Right to Object